publiccodenet/smart-cities-public-code/workshops/barcelona.md

-# Workshop Public Code @ Barcelona Smart City Expo
+# Workshop Public Code @ Smart City Expo, Barcelona

 *This workshop took place at November 16 10:00-18:00 in Barcelona*